1. Things tend to fall in place a lot

 What if this happens?
 What if I can’t understand what that says?

-I remember when I began to realize these questions were useless.
+I remember when I began to realize these questions didn't really matter.

-The first three countries I visited that spoke a foreign language were all Spanish speaking nations.
+The first three countries I visited outside Canada and the U.S. were all Spanish speaking nations.
 Today I can speak a fair bit of español, but back then I couldn’t even conjugate a regular verb if my life depended on it.
-It wasn’t until a group study program in the summer before my final year of my undergrad that I even got to experience the “what ifs” though.
+It wasn’t until a group study program near the end of university that I even got to experience the “what ifs,” though.
 In Mexico and Cuba I spent my entire time in each country in a resort.
-When I stepped off the plane with my classmates in Spain, however, I was finally stepping out to see the real world.
+When I stepped off the plane in Spain, however, I was finally stepping out to see the real world.
 Granted, I was still with a group of people, and all the logistics had been taken care of by the head professor and trip leader.
 Still, you have to start somewhere.
-And when I looked up at those road signs in Spanish, without a clue as to what they said, I made the decision to let go of my worries and allow myself to enjoy the ride.
+And when I looked up at those road signs written in Spanish, without a clue as to what they said, I made the decision to let go of my worries and allow myself to enjoy the ride.

 That was the easy part.
 When somebody else is in control of the lodgings, and transportation, and itinerary, it’s simpler not to worry.
 But what about when you’re the one planning?
 Or what about when you’re all on your own?